andrew/ultimate-awesome/README.md

 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.
 - [awesome-gpt4-vision](https://github.com/EGCap/awesome-gpt4-vision) - A collection of awesome GPT4 vision use cases.
 - [awesome-touchdesigner](https://github.com/monkeymonk/awesome-touchdesigner) - A curated list of high-quality resources for TouchDesigner, including official sites, tutorials, community projects, plugins, events, and more.
-- [awesome-pest](https://github.com/pest-parser/awesome-pest) - A curated list of resources, projects, and tools using or for the pest parser generator in Rust.
 - [awesome-php](https://github.com/skykingf/awesome-php) - 最有用的开源PHP资源。.
 - [browser-resources](https://github.com/azu/browser-resources) - A Collection of official Resources/Status/Issues for browsers.
 - [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
-- [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
-Do you have a blog?
-Please submit a PR!.
 - [awesome-azure-iot](https://github.com/formulahendry/awesome-azure-iot) - A curated list of awesome Azure Internet of Things projects and resources.
 - [awesome-hyperos](https://github.com/imkkingshuk/awesome-hyperos) - Awesome-HyperOS : A curated list of awesome resources, tools, customroms, modules, guides, and mods for Xiaomi HyperOS.
 This collection aims to help users and developers make the most out of their HyperOS devices.
 - [awesome-papers](https://github.com/murufeng/awesome-papers) - 机器学习，深度学习，自然语言处理，计算机视觉方面的顶级期刊会议论文集.
 - [Awesome-Mamba](https://github.com/pengzhangzhi/Awesome-Mamba) - Awesome list of papers that extend Mamba to various applications.
 - [intertwingled](https://github.com/ahdinosaur/intertwingled) - A collection of videos to showcase the magic alchemy of computation.
 - [awesome-camunda-platform-8](https://github.com/camunda-community-hub/awesome-camunda-platform-8) - Awesome Camunda Platform 8 Projects.
+- [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
+Do you have a blog?
+Please submit a PR!.
 - [awesome-category-theory](https://github.com/madnight/awesome-category-theory) - A curated list of awesome Category Theory resources.
 - [awesome-NILM-with-code](https://github.com/zhgqcn/awesome-NILM-with-code) - A repository of awesome Non-Intrusive Load Monitoring(NILM) with code.
 - [awesome-blockchain-testing](https://github.com/alexromanov/awesome-blockchain-testing) - Curated list of blog posts, videos and resources on testing blockchains and blockchain-based applications.